 Do I desire to go back?
 For a few hours maybe, to see that world from the outside, to see if my memory is accurate, to experience its beauty.
-But not to be in it, from the inside, as a ten year old.
-Who would want to actually be ten years old again, to return permanently?
+But not to be in it, from the inside, as a ten or twenty year old.
+Who would want to actually be young again, to return permanently?
 Fools maybe, but no others.
 The wise love that the past was once home, that is molded them, but they no longer desire to live there.
 As Tennyson said:

 I am a part of all that I have met;